99robots/99robots-header-footer-code-manager/readme.txt

 1. Upload `99robots-header-footer-code-manager` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to plugins page to see instructions for shortcode and php template tags
+1. Activate the plugin on SUBSITES ONLY.
+If activated on Network level, the snippets will not be saved.

 == Screenshots ==